 According to TDC board member Dan Rhatigan of Adobe Typekit, “Gerard has been very influential as a typeface designer, since his work has had an impact in so many contexts, but his legacy as a beloved teacher of additional generations of type designers may prove to have even further reach.
 We unanimously decided to give him the TDC Medal to shine a light on his influence and accomplishments.”

 Unger came to New York to receive this honor Tuesday evening, July 18 at The Cooper Union in The Rose Auditorium, 41 Cooper Square, which was the highlight of the 2017 awards night for the Type Directors Club annual typography competition.
 Rhatigan and TDC executive director Carol Wahler presented the medal to Unger, following the premiere of a short video created by Strange Attractors Design in Rotterdam to summarize the medalist’s importance to the type community.
+Watch the video of the entire event and the presentation of this award to Dr. Unger here.
 TDC Medalist Matthew Carter also attended the sold-out event, and spent time with Dr. Unger throughout the evening to the excitement of type fans who were elated to photograph two type legends side by side throughout the reception.